 Tolerance for whole grains varies among individuals

 Individuals with celiac disease need to avoid gluten-containing whole grains.
-Gluten — a protein found in wheat, barley rye and the trendy wheat derivatives farro, spelt and triticale — can cause damage to the digestive tract and other symptoms when consumed in even small amounts by those with celiac disease.
+Gluten — a protein found in wheat, barley, rye and the wheat derivatives farro, spelt and triticale — can cause damage to the digestive tract and other symptoms when consumed in even small amounts by those with celiac disease.

-People with celiac disease or non-celiac gluten sensitivity must eat a gluten-free diet in order not to experience symptoms.23 These individuals may be able to tolerate other types of whole grains like brown rice or quinoa.
-However, they might benefit from avoiding all grains, as even types that don’t naturally contain gluten are sometimes cross-contaminated with those that do during processing and packaging.
+People with celiac disease or non-celiac gluten sensitivity must eat a gluten-free diet in order not to experience symptoms.26 These individuals may be able to tolerate other types of whole grains like brown rice or quinoa.
+However, they might benefit from avoiding all grains, as even types that don’t naturally contain gluten are sometimes cross-contaminated with those that do during processing and packaging.27

-There are also people for whom whole grains might cause other problems, such as IBS and skin problems.24 In addition, although not widely accepted among everyone in the scientific community, some researchers suggest that removing grains from the diet may be beneficial for people with mental health issues.25
+There are also people for whom whole grains might cause other problems, such as IBS and skin problems.28 In addition, although not widely accepted among everyone in the scientific community, some researchers suggest that removing grains from the diet could be beneficial for people with certain mental health issues.29

 Whole grains can increase blood sugar more than commonly believed

-Whole grains rank surprisingly high on the glycemic index (GI), the scale that measures how much a specific food raises blood sugar.26
+Whole grains rank surprisingly high on the glycemic index (GI), the scale that measures how much a specific food raises blood sugar.31

 As discussed earlier, whole grains have been shown to raise people’s blood sugar levels less than refined grains do in most experimental studies.
 But what is the blood sugar response to an entirely grain-free diet?

-The paleo diet, which excludes grains, was found to be more effective than conventional dietary recommendations for lowering blood sugar and insulin levels in people at risk for metabolic syndrome, according to a 2015 meta-analysis of high-quality controlled studies.28
+The paleo diet, which excludes grains, was found to be more effective than conventional dietary recommendations for lowering blood sugar and insulin levels in people at risk for metabolic syndrome, according to a 2015 meta-analysis of RCTs.33

-In fact, there are hundreds of online personal stories of people with diabetes who have achieved normal blood sugar control for the first time in years as a result of adopting an entirely grain-free low-carb or keto diet.
-Of course, this isn’t surprising, given that whole grains are so high in carbohydrates.
+In fact, there are many online personal stories of people with diabetes who have achieved normal blood sugar control for the first time in years as a result of adopting an entirely grain-free low-carb or keto diet.34 Of course, this isn’t surprising, given that whole grains are so high in carbohydrates.

 Moreover, even people without diabetes or prediabetes can experience blood sugar elevations after eating whole grains.
 Recently, Lily Nichols — a young, healthy non-diabetic dietitian — wore a continuous glucose monitor (CGM) for ten days in order to learn more about her own blood sugar patterns in response to various foods.

-After consuming her typical lower-carb, real-food meals, she could see that her blood sugar increased only minimally.
+After consuming her typical lower-carb meals, she could see that her blood sugar increased only minimally.
 However, when she experimented with eating a small portion of old-fashioned oats as part of a low-fat meal, the CGM revealed that her blood sugar more than doubled within an hour.

-Summary: so, should we eat whole grains or avoid them?
+Summary: should we eat whole grains or avoid them?

-Whole grains appear to have a fairly clear edge over refined grains, with lower quality studies showing they can be an integral part of a beneficial diet.
+Whole grains have a clear edge over refined grains, with many studies showing they can be an integral part of a beneficial diet.
 However, there’s a lack of evidence comparing eating a diet high in whole grains to eating a grain-free diet.

 This means that for people who tolerate grains and enjoy eating them, minimally processed and whole grain types are likely best.
-But if you don’t feel a need to eat grains, you’re probably fine without them.
+But if you don’t feel a need to eat grains, there is no nutritional need and likely no health need for them.

 Keep in mind that whole grains don’t offer any unique nutritional benefits that can’t be found in other foods.
-And again, recommendations to consume them regularly to promote better health aren’t based on the highest quality scientific evidence.
+Recommendations to consume them regularly to promote better health are not based on high-quality scientific evidence.

-What’s more, given their high carbohydrate counts, they don’t have any place in a low-carb lifestyle other than on rare occasions, if at all.
+What’s more, given their high carbohydrate counts, they probably shouldn’t be consumed very often on a low-carb lifestyle, if at all.
 Fortunately, Diet Doctor has plenty of tasty grain-free low-carb bread and porridge recipes available that can be enjoyed instead.

 Do you need whole grains?
 In all likelihood, no. At the end of the day, why not experience the benefits of eating a wide variety of keto-friendly whole foods that are delicious, satisfying, and often nutritionally superior to whole grains?